Brain-OF: An Omnifunctional Foundation Model for fMRI, EEG and MEG: Experiments

 \subsection{Comparison with State-of-the-Art Baselines}

-Brain-OF is evaluated on a diverse set of dowstream tasks including regression, binary and multi-class classification across EEG, fMRI, and MEG modalities.
-As detailed in \cref{Comparison_results}, Brain-OF Huge achieves state-of-the-art performance, ranking first in 7 out of 9 tasks with an average rank of 1.8 across all evaluated settings.
+-0.05in Brain-OF is evaluated on a diverse set of dowstream tasks including regression, binary and multi-class classification across EEG, fMRI, and MEG modalities.
+As detailed in Table~\ref{Comparison_results}, Brain-OF Huge achieves state-of-the-art performance, ranking first in 7 out of 9 tasks with an average rank of 2.2 across all evaluated settings.
 These results demonstrate its strong cross-modal generalization capability and robustness across heterogeneous neuroimaging modalities.
 We observe a consistent performance improvement as model capacity increases.
 Scaling from Brain-OF Base to Brain-OF Huge yields monotonic improvements across nearly all tasks.
 Notably, on the CamCAN (MEG) brain-age regression task, the MAE decreases from 8.99 (Base) to 7.87 (Huge), indicating that larger capacity effectively captures fine-grained, continuous biological variations.
-An important observation is that task-specific models (e.g., FFCL) occasionally outperform single-modality foundation models (e.g., LaBraM, BrainHarmonix-F) when tested on modalities different from their pretraining domain.
+An important observation is that task-specific models (e.g., the EEG-based EEGConformer and fMRI-based BrainNetTF) occasionally outperform single-modality foundation models (e.g., the EEG-pretrained LaBraM and fMRI-pretrained BrainHarmonix-F) when tested on modalities different from their pretraining domain.
 This suggests that foundation models pretrained exclusively on a single modality may over-specialize in modality-specific signal characteristics, leading to negative transfer when applied to other modalities (e.g., EEG-pretrained models on fMRI or MEG tasks).
 In contrast, Brain-OF’s joint multimodal pretraining mitigates this issue by learning shared neural representations while still accommodating modality-specific differences.